By Chris Galy, HR Executive Advisor, Moves the Needle

 They must lead through utilization of 3 E’s of Lean Innovation: Empathy, Evidence, and Experimentation.

-Leaders of innovators must trust, but validate.
+Skilled leaders of innovators trust, but validate.
 Validate, then support.
 Support and share the learning so they don’t make the same mistake twice.
 Give direction but not directions.
 Celebrate victories and learn from losses.

 Then and only then, does the stage for unleashing the totality of collective talent become set.